-Douglas Lebda, age 44, is our Chairman, Chief Executive Officer and a member of our Board of Directors and has served in such capacities since January 2008.
-Mr. Lebda is also a member of our Executive Committee.
+Douglas Lebda, age 47, is our Chairman, Chief Executive Officer and a member of our Board of Directors and has served in such capacities since January 2008.
+Mr. Lebda is also a Chair of our Transactions Committee.
 Previously, Mr. Lebda served as President and Chief Operating Officer of IAC/InterActiveCorp from January 2006 to August 2008, when the company was spun-off from IAC/InterActiveCorp.
 Prior to that, Mr. Lebda served in roles as Chief Executive Officer, President and Chairman of the Board of Directors of LendingTree, LLC, which he founded in June 1996.
 Before founding LendingTree, Mr. Lebda worked as an auditor and consultant for PricewaterhouseCoopers.
-Mr. Lebda is a member of the Board of Directors of Eastman Kodak.
-In January 2012, Eastman Kodak filed for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code.